Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 - `--root` points to the folder that contains `images/`, `masks/`, `masked/` (the one you built in 2a).
 - `--edge_ckpt` and `--inpaint_ckpt` are the two generator checkpoint files (`.pt`) in `inpainting model/`.
 - `--save_images` writes result images; `--save_dir` is where they go.

+# Step 3: Classification and regression using YOLO11 model for inpainted images obtained at Step 2
+Our group tried to make an end-to-end model which fuses LaMa and YOLO11.

 **Output:**
 `inpainting model/eval_outputs/` — comparison and visualization images (e.g. `frame_0000_cam0_comp.png`, `frame_0000_cam0_viz.png`).
 That’s where you “see the pics” after inpainting.